RumanSiddique786/-OIBSIP_domain_taskno1/README.md

 # -OIBSIP_domain_taskno1
-This is my work as the data science intern
+This is my work as a data science intern

 #  Iris Flower Classification using Machine Learning